fightforthefuture/fb-voterreg/README.md

         ./manage.py clearuser "Holmes Wilson"

   Username must match one from Facebook.
+From Heroku, this is:

+        heroku run 'python manage.py clearuser "Holmes Wilson"'